OAbouHajar/projectEIH/eih-raspberrypi-body-detect/README.md

     $ raspistill -v -o test.jpg

-* The camera should be installed closer to the mid point of the entrance, with height range [190cm] to [220cm], with distance and an angle cover the full Entrance width and height.
+* The camera should be installed closer to the midpoint of the entrance, with height range [190cm] to [220cm], with distance and an angle cover the full Entrance width and height.

 <img src="http://glasnost.itcarlow.ie/~softeng4/C00220135/random/camera_sensor_setup.JPG" alt="mypy logo" width="600px"/>